EinSchnitzelchen/EinSchnitzelchen/README.md

 </p>

 <p align="center">
-What drives me is curiosity: understanding how systems work internally, optimizing performance and creating projects that actually solve problems or are fun to use.
+What drives me is curiosity: understanding how systems work internally, optimizing performance and creating projects that actually solve problems or are fun to use (If i will finally be able to complete one of them o_O).
 If you’re interested in collaboration, need help with a problem or just want to talk tech — don’t hesitate to contact me.

 </p>